Sumandhal01/Hotel-booking-analysis/README.md

  - Datatype of the variable "reservation_status_date" was transformed from object datatype to datetime64.

  [5] Created New Columns
- - The variable "stay_length" is created by adding the variables "stays_in_weekend_nights" and "stays_in_weeknights."
+ - The variable "stay_length" from "stays_in_weekend_nights" and "stays_in_weeknights."
- - The variable "total_person" is created by adding the variables "adults," "children," and "babies."
+ - The variable "total_person" from"adults," "children," and "babies."
- - From variables "children" and "babies," a new "kids" variable is created by adding both of them.
+ - The variable "kids" from variables "children" and "babies," a new.
- - The variable "total_person" used to create "guest_type."
+ - The variable "guest_type" from "total_person".

  ## Exploratory Data Analysis:
  Performed EDA and tried answering the following questions: